BlushyTears/SteamWand/README.md

 ## Core Philosophy
 - **Use one world or many worlds** - Either rapidly prototype with all data mashed into one world, or manage many worlds
 - **Pay for what you use** — systems are decoupled, slabs are per-type for optimal cache locality, nothing is allocated until you ask for it
-- **Compose freely** — entities (Or whatever you want to call it is up to you) are a collection of typed atoms, no inheritance, no schema
+- **Compose freely** — entities (Or whatever you want to call it is up to you) are a collection of typed atoms, no inheritance model needed.
 - **Recompile only when the type system changes** — everything else is runtime
 ---